United States Philippine Commission Reports,

 the following year, the commissioners acknowledged Filipino aspirations for

 independence; they declared, however, that the Philippines was not ready for it.

 Specific recommendations included the establishment of civilian government as

-the military governor), including establishment of a bicameral legislature, free
+military governor), including establishment of a bicameral legislature, free public

-McKinley on March 16, 1900, and headed by William Howard Taft, was granted
+on March 16, 1900, and headed by William Howard Taft, was granted legislative as

-legislative as well as limited executive powers.
-Between September 1900 and
+well as limited executive powers.
+Between September 1900 and August 1902, it

-August 1902, it issued 499 laws.
-A judicial system was established, including a
+issued 499 laws.
+A judicial system was established, including a Supreme Court, and

 The Philippine Organic Act of July 1902 stipulated that a legislature would be